apache/arrow-cookbook/python/source/flight.rst

 collect the spans into a Python list, but this is normally where you would set them up to be exported to some service like `Jaeger`_.

-As part of this, you also define the resource: where the spans are running.
+As part of this, you will need to define the resource where spans are running.
 At a minimum this is the service name, but it could include other information like a hostname, process id, service version, and operating system.